France-Travail/happy_vllm/docs/endpoints/data_manipulation.md

 # Data manipulation endpoints

+In this section we will give more details on the endpoints `/metadata_text` and `/split_text`.

 ## metadata_text (POST)

-Gives the number of tokens of a text and indicates the part that would be truncated if too long.
+Returns the number of tokens of a text and indicates the part that would be truncated if too long.
 Note that this endpoint uses the special version of the tokenizer provided by happy_vLLM (more details [here](tokenizer.md#vanilla-tokenizer-vs-happy_vllm-tokenizer)).
-The input is of the form:
+The format of the input is as follows:

 ```
 {